-The purpose of this Statement of Executive Compensation is to provide information about the Corporation's compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's directors as well as Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year, being the 2021 Financial Year.
+The purpose of this Statement of Executive Compensation is to provide information about the Corporation's compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's directors as well as Chief Executive Officer, Chief Financial Officer, and, if applicable, its most highly compensated individual acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year, being the 2022 Financial Year.

 On July 5, 2019, the Corporation (formerly known as Chantrell Ventures Corp. ("Chantrell")) and Osisko Mining Inc. completed their spin-out transaction, which resulted in, among other things, Osisko Mining Inc. transferring certain of its non-core assets to Chantrell in exchange for common shares of Chantrell by way of a statutory plan of arrangement under Section 182 of the Business Corporations Act (Ontario).
 In connection with the Arrangement, all the directors and officers of the Corporation resigned and the board and management of the Corporation were reconstituted on July 5, 2019.
-The NEOs of the Corporation during the year ended December 31, 2020 and December 31, 2021 are:
+The NEOs of the Corporation during the year ended December 31, 2021 and December 31, 2022 are:

-- José Vizquerra Benavides, the President and Chief Executive Officer of the Corporation since July 5, 2019; - Blair Zaritsky, the Chief Financial Officer of the Corporation since July 5, 2019; and - Louis Gariepy, the Vice President, Exploration since November 11, 2019.
+- José Vizquerra Benavides, President and Chief Executive Officer of the Corporation since July 5, 2019; - Elijah Tyshynski, Chief Financial Officer of the Corporation since September 1, 2022; - Blair Zaritsky, Chief Financial Officer of the Corporation from July 5, 2019, until August 31, 2022; and - Louis Gariepy, Vice President, Exploration of the Corporation since November 11, 2019.